 Let’s be real.
 We have proven again and again that we are incapable of keeping greed at bay.
 When do we ever just use what we need?
 We do not use resources holistically by any stretch of the imagination, unless there are some clear lines drawn by the law.
 Furthermore, if a fishery is not economically viable without selling the fins of sharks, then maybe it simply isn’t viable?
 Utilizing the whole animal doesn’t make the practice more sustainable.

 Achieving “Optimal Yield”

-Opponents of fin bans will inevitably point to the Magnuson Stevens Act, our main fisheries law in the US.
-People like to cherry-pick the part of the mandate that states…
+Opponents of fin bans will inevitably point to the Magnuson Stevens Act, our main fisheries law in the United States.
+People like to cherry-pick the part of the mandate that state.

 - Shark watchers spend an estimated $314 million on shark ecotourism every year, and researchers expect that to double to $780 million in 20 years.